Sunday, January 18, 2026

 He added: “Mangroves restoration and conservation are critical to realizing those targets and are a testament to Indonesia’s strong global commitment to adapt to and mitigate the impacts of climate change.”

-A new seagrass-focused plan was also announced at the conference.
-By 2025, a new project aims to map out all of the seagrasses in the Indian Ocean, so that countries can put in place plans to protect them.
+A new project, a seagrass-focused plan, aims to map out all of the seagrasses in the Indian Ocean so that countries can put in place plans to protect them.

 Related on Ethos: